do-community/us-aquarium-search/README.md

 ## Description

-This sample app demonstrates how to use React in a NextJS app to create a search and filter feature for a list of some aquariums in the United States.
+This [sample app](https://oyster-app-rpxke.ondigitalocean.app/) demonstrates how to use React in a NextJS app to create a search and filter feature for a list of _some_ aquariums in the United States.
 The app uses the `useState` hook to filter the list of aquariums based on the user's input in the search bar.

-The sample app combines [DigitalOcean's MongoDB Managed Database](https://www.digitalocean.com/products/managed-databases-mongodb?utm_team=devrel&utm_source=github&utm_content=managed-databases-mongodb) and Compass to store the list of aquariums and is mapped over and displayed using [Material UI components](https://mui.com/material-ui/).
+The [sample app](https://oyster-app-rpxke.ondigitalocean.app/) combines [DigitalOcean's MongoDB Managed Database](https://www.digitalocean.com/products/managed-databases-mongodb?utm_team=devrel&utm_source=github&utm_content=managed-databases-mongodb) and Compass to store the list of aquariums and is mapped over and displayed using [Material UI components](https://mui.com/material-ui/).

+[Auto-scaling](https://www.digitalocean.com/blog/introducing-cpu-based-autoscaling-app-platform) is also enabled to ensure that the app can handle increased traffic.

 ## Table of Contents